Citi Benefits Handbook

 - You do not forfeit funds that you do not use by year-end.
 Instead, HSA funds remaining in your account will roll over to the following year.

-- However, you will pay a penalty of 20% on the disbursed amount that are not used for qualified health care expenses, or health care expenses for dependents not considered as tax dependents under Section 152 of the Code
+- However, you will pay a penalty of 20% on the disbursed amount that is not used for qualified health care expenses or health care expenses for dependents not considered as tax dependents under Section 152 of the Code.

-Note: The HSA is not part of the Citigroup medical plans or any other employee benefit plan sponsored by Citi.
+Note: The HSA is not part of the Citigroup medical plans or any other employee benefits plan sponsored by Citi.

 The HSA and the LPSA

-If you enroll in the HDHP and make tax-free contributions to an HSA you cannot participate in a HCSA.
+If you enroll in the HDHP and make tax-free contributions to an HSA, you cannot participate in an HCSA.
 HCSA enrollment is considered "impermissible medical care coverage" and disqualifies your contributions to an HSA.
-This includes any Rewards contributed to a HCSA by Citi on your behalf, in connection with the Live Well at Citi Program.
+This includes any Rewards contributed to an HCSA by Citi on your behalf, in connection with the Live Well at Citi Program.

 An LPSA works like an HCSA, except only certain types of expenses are eligible for reimbursement.
-See the "LPSA" section in the Spending Accounts section for more information.
+See the "LPSA" subsection in the Spending Accounts section for more information.

 For more information about the LPSA, contact your tax adviser or visit the IRS website at www.irs.gov.
 From the home page, go to the search feature at the top of the page and enter "Ruling 2004-45."